wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_loadwallet.md

 ---
-title: bch:loadwallet \[POST\] {disallowed}
+title: bch:loadwallet  {disallowed} - Bitcoin Cash
-description: Loads a wallet from a wallet file or directory.Note that all wallet command-line options used when starting bitcoindwill be applied to the new wallet (eg -rescan, etc).
+description: Example code for the bch:loadwallet  {disallowed} json-rpc method. Сomplete guide on how to use bch:loadwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters